mindspore-ai/docs/tutorials/source_en/compile/python_builtin_functions.md

 ## filter

-Function: According to the provided function to judge the elements of a sequence.
+Function: Filters elements of a sequence based on the provided function.
 Each element is passed into the function as a parameter in turn, and the elements whose return result is not 0 or False form a new sequence.

 Calling: `filter(func, sequence)`